oddbird/greenmud/greenmud.md

 ------

-It's a whiff of joy saved for later.
+It's a whiff of joy, saved for later.
 Aged in oak.
 It's not a joke.
 A creative stroke!